“How can I create an online magazine website in 2020?”

 Your online magazine is now live.
 What’s next?
 Now you need to bring as many eyeballs as possible from your carefully-researched niche to read the magazine.
 Giving the entire issue away to those willing to part with their email address is the smartest way to get subscriber leads right out of the gate.

 This method is low-commitment.
 It gives you the opportunity to impress and delight your audience.
 Use that opportunity to the fullest.

 Just be sure to get the issue seen with the right marketing tactics!
 In the future, you can give away access to individual articles. and use analytics to track what’s hot and what’s not.

 And if you cry a little inside at the idea of giving away all that hard work, you shouldn’t!
 You can charge for the archived issue later on when you have more issues out.
-Always give away the latest issue so you capture the maximum relevance and attention from prospective opt-ins and subscribers.
+Always give away the first issue so you capture the maximum relevance and attention from prospective opt-ins and subscribers.
 This also allows you to understand your editorial and design mistakes before asking for big bucks.
 And of course, you can correct those mistakes before shelving the 1st issue in the archive.

 Check out our companion article on how to market an online magazine for more on how to take your new magazine to the next level.
 Subscribe below so you won’t miss related topics.